One day you pass by your aquarium and you notice that something’s different.

 How come your fish was red the other day and now half of it is blue?

-In this article, you’ll learn why a Betta fish would be changing its color and what that means.
+In this article, you’ll learn why a Betta fish changes its color and what that means.

 Why is Your Betta Fish Changing Its Color?

-Some types of Betta fish like the Marble Betta can change colors and here’s why:
+Here’s why some types of Betta fish like the Marble Betta can change their colors:

 Author’s note: Pigment changes caused by the Marble gene are not harmful to your Betta fish and there’s nothing you could really do about it.